jerich2121/jerich2121/README.md

   </a>
 </p>

-**Don't forget to hit the "Follow" button to get notified when I drop new CS learning paths! 🚀**
+**Don't forget to hit the "Follow" button to stay updated with my latest projects! 🚀**

 <!--
 <p align="center">